floooh/floooh.github.io/_posts/2025-08-17-sokol-gfx-view-update.md

-- Change the max number of per-shader-stage resource bindings of the same type from hardwired conservative limits to dynamic device limits exposed in the `sg_limits` struct (e.g. more than 4 storage image, 8 storage buffer or 16 texture bindings - instead try to push those limit closer to 32)
+- Change the max number of per-shader-stage resource bindings of the same type from hardwired conservative limits to dynamic device limits exposed in the `sg_limits` struct (e.g. more than 4 storage image, 8 storage buffer or 16 texture bindings - instead try to push those limits closer to 32)

 For more details about planned 'update 2' features see: